Alfama and Graça

 WHO LIVES HERE: Middle class and upper-middle class families.

 POSITIVES: Most of the apartments are quite spacious.
-Good shopping and transportation links.
+Good schools, shopping and transportation links.
+Flat terrain and wide sidewalks.
+Not touristy.

 NEGATIVES: Traffic.
 Mostly devoid of atmosphere, and new apartments can be quite expensive.